-One hundred seventy-six lines of Topographic/Bathymetric (topobathy) lidar were acquired in April 2016 using a Riegl VQ880G lidar system on board the NOAA Twin Otter Aircraft (N57RF).
-The data was collected at a nominal altitude of 1,300 feet with a 50% swath overlap (planned single swath point density = 9 pt/m2) The topobathy lidar data was collected within a +/-2 hour time window of the MLLW tide stage.
+Twenty-four lines of Topographic/Bathymetric (topobathy) lidar were acquired in February 2017 using a Riegl VQ880G lidar system on board a NOAA Twin Otter aircraft (N57RF).
+The data was collected at a nominal altitude of 1,300 feet with a 50% swath overlap (planned single swath point density = 9 pt/m^2).